jbiatek/BSGRulebook/rulebook.md

 - 7: Destroy a basestar and 3 raiders
 - 8: Destroy every ship in the space area

-When a human ship is destroyed, it is removed from the game.
+When a human combat ship is destroyed, it is removed from the game.
+If it was piloted, that character is moved to Sickbay.
 Cylon ships are never permanently destroyed, they are always returned to the pile next to the board.

 #### Basestar damage